xiancaicai/xiancaicai/README.md

-- 👋 Hi, I’m @xiancaicai, and I'm:
+- Hi, I’m @xiancaicai, and I'm:
-- 👀 ...into statistical programming.
+- 🌱 ...into Statistical Programming.
-- 🌱 ...currently studying statistics at uni, and python on my own.
+- 🌱 ...currently studying Statistics at uni, mainly using R.
+- 🌱 ...learning Python in my free time.
-- 💞️ ...aiming to use this GitHub to get familiar with Git, and to share code from uni and personal projects.
+- 🌱 ...aiming to use this GitHub to get familiar with Git, and to share code from uni and personal projects.

 <!---
 xiancaicai/xiancaicai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.